FUTURE EVENTS – FOR DETAILS OF OUR FUTURE EVENTS PLEASE ENSURE YOUR NAME IS ON OUR MAILING LIST – EMAIL email@example.com.

 Over 300 people attended NIFI’s meeting with Israel’s ambassador to the UK, HE Daniel Taub.

 350 + people welcomed two Israeli students in Belfast.
-The 75th anniversary of Kristallnacht was commemorated.
-The students also visited churches, youth groups and schools.
+The 75th anniversary of Kristallnacht was also commemorated.
+The students from Israel also visited churches, youth groups and schools.

 Approx 200 people attended an event featuring former Knesset member Einat Wilf.
 Einat also spoke to NGOs and local think tanks at a breakfast briefing hosted by NIFI.

-Israeli diplomat, Rony Yedidia-Clein, leads a NIFI breakfast briefing on Israeli elections
+Israeli diplomat, Rony Yedidia-Clein, leads a NIFI breakfast briefing on the forthcoming Israeli elections

 Over 100 supporters attended an evening with Ishmael Khaldi, Israeli diplomat who spoke about his career from Bedouin shepherd boy to Bedouin diplomat for the state of Israel.
 Ishmael also led two round table discussions with churchmen, academics and senior community leaders.